 In the U.S. and markets in other countries, sales of any products for which we receive regulatory approval for commercial sale will depend in part on the availability of reimbursement from third party payors.
 Third party payors include government health administrative authorities, managed care providers, private health insurers and other organizations.
 These third party payors are increasingly challenging the price and examining the cost-effectiveness of medical products and services.
 In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare product candidates.
 We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the cost-effectiveness of our products.
-Our product candidates may not be considered cost-effective.
-Adequate third party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
+Our product candidates may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.